 Counseling is an important component of the Westview program.
 We believe therapeutic support through individual and group counseling is beneficial to the overall success of our students.

 Westview’s Therapeutic model is informed by principles of the Neurosequential Model of Education (NME).
 NME is a research-based, developmentally informed approach to working with students who struggle with social and emotional challenges.
 Best practices consider a child’s history and current functioning to understand behavior.
 Our model’s primary goal is to foster positive relationships as well as a meaningful learning experience.
 The therapeutic team collaborates with the educational team in an effort to develop interventions which support emotional regulation in the classroom.
-NME supports a student’s positive engagement in their school program by teaching strategies of emotional regulation.
+NME supports a student’s positive engagement in their program by teaching strategies of emotional regulation.
 Therapists provide individual and group counseling sessions as outlined by student IEP’s to address counseling goals.
 With this approach to understanding behavior, we strive to cultivate a learning environment that is respectful, relevant (developmentally matched) and rewarding.

 Many students benefit from additional clinical services in order to fully access the curriculum.
-Westview School recognizes this need and provides on-site, licensed clinicians who deliver Occupational Therapy, Language and Speech Therapy, or Counseling Services as indicated on a student’s Individual Education Plan (IEP) or private contract.
+Westview recognizes this need and provides on-site, licensed clinicians who deliver Occupational Therapy, Language and Speech Therapy, or Counseling Services as indicated on a student’s Individual Education Plan (IEP) or private contract.

-These school-based supports are provided during the school day making this a unique model of service delivery that affords students the opportunity to learn and practice strategies within the context of a one on one or a small group setting and then apply them in the school environment.
+These supports are provided during the day making this a unique model of service delivery that affords students the opportunity to learn and practice strategies within the context of a one on one or a small group setting and then apply them in the environment.
 Clinicians work closely with faculty and staff to schedule sessions at a convenient time for the student.